shruti-yeotikar26/my-first-demo/README.md

 # my-first-demo
-This is my first repository
+This is my first repository.
+author - shruti yeotikar